LiWen780/TotoyeVN-engine/README.md

-##	Example of a random Visual Novel made with TotoyeVN 2.0
+					##Example of a Visual Novel made with TotoyeVN 2.0
 	```

 	var Max = new TotoyeVN.Character("Zoey", "red");